 For years the Bavarian capital has been attracting people who want to build their future in the high-tech metropolis.
 The unique combination of business, research, education and politics favors its innovative climate and accelerates technological advancement.
 More than 100 of the world's leading companies (Forbes list 2000) have their offices in Munich.
 In addition, it has the highest concentration of TechDax companies in Germany.
 In addition to the major global players, lateral thinkers and start-ups feel equally welcome here.
 After all, Munich is a huge talent pool with two elite universities and around 120,000 students.
 The collaboration between automatica and MSRM further strengthens the great appeal of this top location and promotes interdisciplinary cooperation between research and industry in the service of society.

-Fascinating events on artificial intelligence and robotics are offered for all trade fair visitors within the framework of automatica from December 8 to 11, 2020:
+Fascinating events on artificial intelligence and robotics are offered for all trade fair visitors within the framework of automatica sprint from June 22 until June 24, 2021:

-Visitors have the opportunity to experience visionary AI initiatives by MSRM/TUM and various start-ups on more than 500 m2 in Hall B6.
+Visitors have the opportunity to experience visionary AI initiatives by MSRM/TUM and various start-ups on more than 500 m2.
 These socially relevant projects from the areas of healthcare, work and mobility will show you tomorrow’s reality today.

 Innovation requires a sense of responsibility, knowledge, courage and persistence: In this multi-day competition, the young international academic elite will demonstrate their skills while developing solutions based on a standard AI and robotics platform.